tylertrimble/viswaternet/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-visnet could always use more documentation, whether as part of the
+VisWaterNet could always use more documentation, whether as part of the
 official VisWaterNet docs, in docstrings, or even on the web in blog posts,
 articles, and such.